Skip to main content

 #

-• Ancient Agora entrance
+• Entrance to the Ancient Agora

-• Street food (souvlaki, koulouri)
+• Street food on every corner (souvlaki, koulouri, fresh juice)

-• Rooftop bars (A for Athens, 360 Degrees)
+• Rooftop bars with Acropolis views (A for Athens and 360 Degrees are the famous ones)

-• Easy metro connections
+• Easy metro connections to everywhere

 Where to Eat